Creating Job Definitions#

 A few additional notes about the layout of this job definition for Omniverse services:

-• For convenience, the headless flag can be used during development as a way of inspecting the operations performed by the service, in order see the progress of the operations performed.
+• For convenience, the headless flag can be used during development as a way of inspecting the operations performed by the service, to see the progress of the operations performed.
 Once deployed in a production context, running the application in headless mode make it both more performant and easier to scale, as batch workflows typically do not require a user interface to perform actions, and thus makes an entire desktop environment optional.

-Schema Reference
+Schema Reference#

 For reference, the following is a brief list of properties available for job definitions: